aymerick/raymond/README.md

 The rendering context can contain any type of values, including `array`, `slice`, `map`, `struct` and `func`.

 When using structs, be warned that only exported fields are accessible.
 However you can access exported fields in template with their lowercase names.
 For example, both `{{author.firstName}}` and `{{Author.FirstName}}` references give the same result, as long as `Author` and `FirstName` are exported struct fields.

+More, you can use the `handlebars` struct tag to specify a template variable name different from the struct field name.

 ```go
 package main